Qmo0721/drone_ws/README.md

 # Vehicle-Drone Coordination

-The RDK X3 Master and Slave are connected to two drones via WiFi, respectively.
+The RDK X5 Master and Slave are connected to two drones via WiFi, respectively.
 The Master connects to the vehicle's lower-level controller via Bluetooth or a USBCAN analyzer.
 The Master and Slave are connected via Ethernet.
-When the Master controls Drone 0 and the vehicle, it uses the ROS2 Foxy publish-subscribe mechanism, and the Slave subscribes to the messages published by the Master to control Drone 1.
+When the Master controls Drone 0 and the vehicle, it uses the TOGETHER ROS publish-subscribe mechanism, and the Slave subscribes to the messages published by the Master to control Drone 1.

 ## Bluetooth Vehicle Control